List of NHL longest winning streaks: Regular season

 This list contains only the top streaks consisting entirely of regular-season games.

 Postseason

 This is a list of streaks recorded only in the playoffs.

 Regular season and postseason

-This is a list of streaks that included regular season and postseason games.
+This is a list of streaks that included regular season games and at least one postseason game.

 Undefeated streaks

 This list includes teams who had the longest undefeated streaks in NHL history.
 The streaks include ties.